Sealed secrets: Securely storing Kubernetes secrets in Git

 • Deployment: The user deploys the Sealed Secrets to the Kubernetes cluster.

-• Decryption and Creation: The Sealed Secrets controller decrypts the sealed secrets and creates a Kubernetes secrets resource on the cluster.
+• Decryption and creation: The Sealed Secrets controller decrypts the sealed secrets and creates a Kubernetes secrets resource on the cluster.

 The Sealed Secrets controller in the Sealed Secrets ecosystem is responsible for watching for Sealed Secret custom resources.
 When it detects one, it decrypts the enclosed secret using its private key and then creates a standard Kubernetes Secret.
 Its significance lies in its ability to manage and decrypt Sealed Secrets securely, ensuring that only the cluster with the corresponding private key can access the original secret content.

-How do Sealed Secrets work?
+How do Sealed Secrets work

 Prerequisites

-Installing Sealed Secrets through Civo Marketplace
+Install the Sealed Secrets through Civo CLI.

 If you want to install the controller separately, you can run the following: